gitlabhq/gitlab-ci/doc/api/runners.md

   * `token` (required) - The registration token.
 It is 2 types of token you can pass here.

-1. Global registration token (admins only) at /admin/runners
+1. Shared runner registration token
-2. Project token for project-specific runners
+2. Project specific registration token

 Returns: